Are You Really A Minimalist?—And Five Questions To Find Out

-Of course the true message of voluntary simplicity was that all that consumption wasn’t leading to greater happiness in the first place.
+Of course the true message of Voluntary Simplicity was that all that consumption wasn’t leading to greater happiness in the first place.
 In fact, learning to focus on what is important in a person’s life isn’t sacrifice at all.
-Instead, it is a refocus towards things that bring greater peace and wellbeing to a person.
+Instead, it is a refocus towards things that bring greater peace and wellbeing to each of us.
 Plus, a large portion of the Voluntary Simplicity movement is a focus on the devastation that our drive for more at any cost was doing to the planetary environment.
 To this day, Duane Elgin continues to be a spokesperson for the Voluntary Simplicity movement with a dozen or more books, various videos and speaking engagements around the globe.
 In all honesty, it took Thom and I over a decade to be able to appreciate and embrace most of the concepts Elgin promotes.

 There are many great benefits to the practice of minimalism.
 Some of the elements I appreciate being suggested by those who are “minimalists” include: